Anti-coup Protests Continue In Myanmar As UN Urged To Hear pleas - UrduPoint

 "Your unity is needed more than ever on Myanmar...
 The repression must stop."
 But diplomats said the Security Council was unlikely to approve any international measures against the junta, and the session ended without any statement.

-Condemnation against Myanmar's military has largely been unanimous, but veto-wielding China is still regarded as a key obstacle in getting consensus.
+Condemnation of Myanmar's military has largely been unanimous, but veto-wielding China is still regarded as a key obstacle in getting consensus.

 China's ambassador, Zhang Jun, said his country did not want to see instability in Myanmar.